Pump Ed 101

 Radial Thrust Calculator - Joe Evans, Ph.D

 The unbalanced radial thrust that arises in a single volute pump is lowest at or near BEP depending upon the Pump's Specific Speed (Ns).
 But as operation moves away from BEP (especially to the left) the net radial thrust increses quickly.
 Unbalanced radial thrust can cause increased shaft deflection which can lead to increased seal, bearing, and wear ring wear.
 In some cases it can cause the shaft to break.
 This calculator allows you to quickly calculate the radial thrust in PSI at any point on a pump's H/Q curve.
+See my Jan 2010 Pumps & Systems magazine article for additional information.

 Download (58K Excel Document .xlsx)